MikkelHegn/SFHumio/README.md

 For the ETW log lines produced by Service Fabric and shipped by EventFlow we are going to write a [custom parser](https://docs.humio.com/parsers/#creating-a-custom-parser) in Humio.
 Parsers are written in Humios query language.

 Creating a new parser in Humio means going to the repository used for ingesting data, selecting 'Parsers' in the menu and clicking 'New parser'.
+Make sure to call the parser `servicefabric-platform`.
 Afterwards the parser should be assigned to the ingest token to be used, which is done under 'Settings' in the menu and then clicking 'Ingest API Tokens'.
 You can then change the 'Assigned Parser' through a dropdown box.

 The ingest token configured here is used together with the [Cluster Monitor Service](ClustermonitorService/README.md) described above.